AnuragJha100706/AnuragJha100706/README.md

 # 💫 About Me:
-Hi, I'm Anurag Jha, a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies.
+Hi there! 👋 I'm Anurag Jha, a passionate Full Stack Developer with a strong foundation in both frontend and backend technologies.
 I love turning ideas into real-world applications using tools like React, Node.js, MongoDB, and Express.

 ## 🌐 Socials: